 Twitter ~ Post at least once a day, but given that a Tweet has a viewing life of about a split second if you can do more, do more.

 Instagram ~ See Facebook.
 If it’s feasible, though, aim for 1 per day.

 LinkedIn ~ Post at least one, thought-provoking, insightful, relevant post per week.
 This is one of those platforms, though, where if you have nothing interesting or good to say, don’t say it.

 3. Choose your channel

-You don’t need to be on every social media platform.
+You don’t need to be on every social media platform when growing your social media following.
 Pick a few, then do them well.
 How to pick?
 Think about:

 - Where are your audience playing?
 For example, if your target market is teens, you might have to dabble in Snapchat.
 (Sorry!)
 Middle-aged professionals float your business?
 LinkedIn is the channel for you.
 New moms?
 Say hello to your new best friend, Pinterest.

 - What makes the most sense for your business?
 Do you sell a product which lends itself to stunning images?
 Instagram wins hands down.
 DIY services?
 Try your hand at short videos – then head for YouTube, Instagram and Facebook.